-The Capital City Arts Initiative announces its exhibition, "ART from WNC", at the Community Development Building [the Brick], 108 E Proctor Street, Carson City.
-Twenty-one student artists from Western Nevada College, Carson City, have work in the exhibit.
-CCAI will host an artists’ reception on Tuesday, February 7, 5:30-7pm.
-The free exhibition is available to the public from February 1 – March 30, 2017; the building is open Monday - Friday, 8am – noon, 1-4pm.
+The Capital City Arts Initiative [CCAI] announces its exhibition, "ART from WNC," at the Community Development Building [the Brick], 108 E Proctor Street, Carson City.
+Eleven student artists from Western Nevada College, Carson City, have work in the exhibit.
+The free exhibition is available to the public from January 15 – April 12, 2018; the building is open Monday - Friday, 8am – noon, 1-4pm.

-"ART from WNC" includes a wide variety of art including graphic design, drawing, photography, and book arts pieces that show the diversity of the students’ creativity.
+"ART from WNC" includes a wide variety of art including graphic design, drawing, photography, and watercolor painting that show the diversity of the students’ creativity.

-This exhibition is fourth in CCAI’s 2016 – 2017 series of student exhibitions in the Brick.
+This exhibition is the eighth in CCAI’s series of student exhibitions in the Brick.
 CCAI will present a group exhibition of high school students’ work April - June.

 The Capital City Arts Initiative is an artist-centered organization committed to the encouragement and support of artists and the arts and culture of Carson City and the surrounding region.
 The Initiative is committed to community building for the area's diverse adult and youth populations through art projects and exhibitions, live events, arts education programs, artist residencies, and its online projects.

-The Capital City Arts Initiative [CCAI] is funded in part the Nevada Arts Council and National Endowment for the Arts, Nevada Humanities and the National Endowment for the Humanities, City of Carson City, Robert Z. Hawkins Foundation, U.S. Bank Foundation, and John and Grace Nauman Foundation.
+The Capital City Arts Initiative [CCAI] is funded in part the John Ben Snow Memorial Trust, National Endowment for the Arts, Nevada Arts Council, Nevada Humanities and the National Endowment for the Humanities, City of Carson City, U.S. Bank Foundation, and John and Grace Nauman Foundation.

 For additional information, please visit CCAI’s website at www.arts-initiative.org.